 - 1.3.1 Substantial changes to, or the closure of, programmes of study are exceptional.
-In general, we believe the risks of substantial change at Durham are low or very low. - 1.3.2 The exception to this is the major changes which are already in progress at our Queen's Campus and in our School for Medicine, Pharmacy & Health, where we have significant mitigation in place. - 1.3.3 Section 2 of this Student Protection Plan contains a more detailed assessment of the risk that your course might close or change unexpectedly.
+In general, we believe the risks of substantial change at Durham are low or very low. - 1.3.2 Section 2 of this Student Protection Plan contains a more detailed assessment of the risk that your course might close or change unexpectedly.